A Puerto Rican superhero draped in red, white, and blue and holding the flag of Puerto Rico is making her grand debut in Norris Square.

 Ponce added that despite ongoing violence in Philadelphia, the artwork demonstrates to youth that there are better things in life than resorting to violence, like bettering your community.

-The mural will be installed within the next two weeks at 148 W. Norris Street.
-The mural dedication will take place on Sept.
+The mural was completed during the last week of August at 148 W. Norris Street.
+A mural dedication took place on Sept.
 23, the same weekend as Philadelphia’s Puerto Rican Day Parade.

 Editors: Jillian Bauer-Reese, Zari Tarazona / Designer: Siani Colón